fineanmol/plant-tree/README.md

-🌳 Updated on Mon, 03 Nov 2025 16:27:02 GMT
+🍀 Updated on Tue, 04 Nov 2025 08:38:10 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."